smuefsmuef/AirBnBNewYork/README.md

 This dataset pertains to the use of Airbnb since 2008, where both guests and hosts have used the platform to travel in a more unique and personalized manner.
 As part of the "Airbnb Inside" initiative, this dataset describes the listing activity of homestays in New York City.
 It has a size of 35.91 MB and is downloadable in CSV format.
 The author of this dataset is Arian Azmoudeh.
 There are 102599 lines.

 In total, this dataset (.csv) comprises 26 columns.
-Here is a description of these columns:

 ### Main Questions